neilnmartin/dnd5e-graphql-api/README.md

 [There is a tendency in tech to focus on the tool instead of the outcome](https://www.youtube.com/watch?v=GBTdnfD6s5Q) With this in mind, why would I choose to build a graphql server in Go, when one in TypeScript would be so much faster?
-Well one of the goals of this project is precisely to become more familiar with a tool (in this case the Go language) and be able to feel comfortable writing idiomatic code.
+Well one of the goals of this project is precisely to become more familiar with a tool (in this case the Go language) and be able to feel comfortable writing idiomatic, efficient code.
+As a web developer, I am hoping once I am comfortable in this arena I will be able to expand into writing CLI tools and perhaps contributing to open source Go projects.
-And since I have accumulated experience working with production graphql servers I am familiar with a desirable outcome, and have a goal to work towards.